AWS Storage Options – EBS & Instance Store

 - EBS volume provides access to raw block-level storage and is particularly well-suited for use as the primary storage for a database or file system

-- EBS Provisioned IOPS volumes are particularly well-suited for use with databases applications that require a high and consistent rate of random disk reads and writes
+- EBS Provisioned IOPS volumes (io2 Block Express) are particularly well-suited for use with databases applications that require a high and consistent rate of random disk reads and writes, such as Oracle, SAP HANA, Microsoft SQL Server, and SAS Analytics.

 Anti-Patterns